rahulghatodecodes/Consumer_Credit_Risk/README.md

 ## Programming Language & Tools
--Python
+- Python
--Jupyter Notebook
+- Jupyter Notebook
--MS Excel
+- MS Excel

 ## Actions
--Checked the basic measures of descriptive statistics for the continuous variables(default, student, balance, income).
+- Checked the basic measures of descriptive statistics for the continuous variables(default, student, balance, income).
--Carried out Univariate Analysis and Bivariate Analysis.
+- Carried out Univariate Analysis and Bivariate Analysis.
--Checked for correlation between independent variables.
+- Checked for correlation between independent variables.
--Checked the missing values.
+- Checked the missing values.
--Treated outliers present in the ’balance’ variable.
+- Treated outliers present in the ’balance’ variable.

 ## Observations
--Defaulters seem to have higher outstanding balance compared non-defaulters.
+- Defaulters seem to have higher outstanding balance compared non-defaulters.
--Defaulters’ income seems lower compared to non-defaulters.
+- Defaulters’ income seems lower compared to non-defaulters.

 ## Results
--Implemented logistic Regression model.
+Implemented logistic Regression model.
 Accuracy of the model was 88%.